Fred Young Submillimeter Telescope: Description

 The CCAT consortium participating in the project includes Cornell University, University of Cologne, University of Bonn, University of Waterloo, University of British Columbia, and other institutions in Germany and Canada.

 The telescope is intended to complement the Atacama Large Millimeter Array (ALMA), by discovering new sources that ALMA will follow up with highly detailed imagery.

 The FYST telescope is to be outfitted with a wide-field camera called Prime-Cam that is expected to map the sky many times faster than previous submillimeter instruments, including SCUBA-2 camera installed on the James Clerk Maxwell Telescope in Hawaii.

 The submillimeter- and millimeter-wavelength light that FYST will measure is a type of microwave radiation that is closest to infrared in the light spectrum.
 These measurements will enable astronomers to learn more about the Milky Way, local galaxies, the epoch of reionization, and cosmology.

 Construction

 In January 2014, the Chilean government granted the use of land on Cerro Chajnantor to the CCAT consortium for the telescope and the road to the mountain summit.
 Also in January 2014, the Atacama Astronomy Park was inaugurated by the Chilean government, to coordinate activities between the current and upcoming observatories in the Chajnantor region.

 The 6-metre CCAT-prime telescope construction started 2017 (signing of construction contract), with first light expected in 2026.
 The fabrication of telescope components started late 2018.

+The disassembled telescope having been trucked nearly 300 miles to the base of Cerro Chajnantor, it will be reassembled at the summit (first light projected for April 2026).